agrace339/Data-Center-Impact-Explorer/README.md

 ## Project Objectives

-This project explores several research questions related to data center development, including:
+This project explores several research questions related to data center development, including the following:

-- How do data centers impact local power infrastructure?
-- Are there political factors associated with where data centers are developed?
-- Do environmental conditions influence site selection?
-- How can disparate public datasets be integrated for county-level analysis?
+- Data centers have a high water demand; are they located in areas already prone to drought, when they might pose additional strain?
+- Data centers also have high electricity demand; what are the conditions for electricity production and pricing where they are located?
+- Data centers produce pollution that can cause or exacerbate certain health conditions; what are the existing health concerns in local communities that could be aggravated?
+- Local governments play a role in data center siting in terms of zoning, permitting, and incentives; what are the political conditions in areas with data centers?

 ---

 ## Repository Structure

 ```
+<mark>Everyone can add their data to the folder as needed and then record it here -- but please be extra careful about permissions for reposting data!!!</mark>
 Data/
 │
 ├── Data_Centers_Database - FracTracker Data Centers.csv